Burning of Washington: White House

 After burning the Capitol, the British turned northwest up Pennsylvania Avenue toward the White House.
-After US government officials and President Madison fled the city, the First Lady Dolley Madison received a letter from her husband, urging her to be prepared to leave Washington at a moment's notice.
+After U.S. government officials and President Madison fled the city, First Lady Dolley Madison received a letter from her husband, urging her to be prepared to leave Washington at a moment's notice.
 Dolley organized the enslaved and other staff to save valuables from the British.
 James Madison's personal enslaved attendant, the fifteen-year-old boy Paul Jennings, was an eyewitness.
 After later buying his freedom from the widow Dolley Madison, Jennings published his memoir in 1865, considered the first from the White House:

 Jennings said the people who saved the painting and removed the objects actually were:

-The soldiers burned the president's house, and fuel was added to the fires that night to ensure they would continue burning into the next day.